abhi0395/mycv/README.md

 I study galaxy formation and evolution through the circumgalactic and intergalactic medium, with particular emphasis on quasar absorption-line systems and the cosmic metal cycle.
-My research combines large spectroscopic surveys such as DESI, SDSS and 4MOST with scalable computational methods to investigate galactic gas flows, cosmic baryon cycle, and the evolution of metals across cosmic time.
+My research combines large spectroscopic surveys such as DESI, SDSS, 4MOST and WEAVE with scalable computational methods to investigate galactic gas flows, cosmic baryon cycle, and the evolution of metals across cosmic time.
 I also use cosmological simulations, including IllustrisTNG and EAGLE, to connect